KarimSharaf2001/Uncover_Bias/README.md

 ### Sample Resume Text
 `
-"male , age 26.0, bachelor degree, with 0.0 years of experience, worked at 3.0 companies, lives 26.8 km from office, interview score 48.0/100, skill score 78.0/100, personality score 91.0/100, applied via campus recruitment" `
+"female applicant, age 30.0.
+She has high school and 8.0 years of experience.
+She has worked at 5.0 companies and lives 39.9 km from office.
+She scored 18.0/100 in the interview, 51.0/100 on skill tests, and 25.0/100 on personality assessments.
+She applied via job portal" `

 ## Model Architecture & Performance
 #### A simple TF-IDF + Logistic Regression model was used.